ManaZeak/ManaZeak/README.md

 ``./mzk.sh dev`` or ``./mkz.sh prod``

 Finally, if everything is OK with [Docker](https://github.com/docker) and with [Webpack](https://github.com/webpack/webpack), grab a browser and go to [127.0.0.1/](127.0.0.1/)

 The first user that will sign in into the app will be the app administrator.
 When the first user log in ManaZeak, he will be ask to create a library.

 When declaring your libraries, prefix your path with ```/library/``` since ``/library/`` is equal to the path you gave in the ``./mzk.sh init`` wizard.
 Those declared libraries will be declared for every user in the app.

+However, if not everything went as expected, you might check the [Troubleshooting](https://github.com/Squadella/ManaZeak/wiki/Troubleshooting) entry to get some help.

 ## Technologies
 [d3.js](https://github.com/d3/d3) |